meltano/meltano/docs/src/guide/README.md

 yarn run dev
 ```

-- The front-end UI at http://localhost:8080
+This starts the front-end UI at [http://localhost:8080](http://localhost:8080)

 ### Using the Meltano Sample Project